Entanglement dynamics and performance of two-qubit gates for superconducting qubits under non-Markovian effects

 which is the Fourier transform of $C_j(t)$, and related to the temperature-independent spectral density via $S_j^{\beta}(\omega) = \hbar J_j(\omega) [1 + n^\beta(\omega)]$ with $n^\beta(\omega) = 1 / [\exp(\beta \hbar \omega) - 1]$ being the Bose distribution function.
 We assume identical temperatures for both reservoirs.

 In this study, we consider the two classes of spectral densities, namely, \begin{enumerate} \item Lorentzian noise spectrum

 \item broadband noise spectrum

 \end{enumerate} characterized by spectral exponents $s_j$ with $\mathrm{sgn}(\omega)$ being the sign function.
-A qubit coupled to a reservoir with a Lorentzian spectrum corresponds to the damped Rabi model (with the RWA it is simplified to the Jaynes--Cummings model)~\cite{Breuer2002}, where a two-level system interacts with an electromagnetic field inside an imperfect cavity with the frequency $\omega_j^q - \Delta _j$~\cite{BellomoPRL2007,BellomoPHYSSCR2010}.
-The line width of the Lorentzian peak $\lambda_j$ determines the imperfection of the cavity.
-Instead, the broadband noise represents interaction between a qubit and a large number of degrees of freedom in the surrounding.
-In cases of transmon qubits, for example, the environmental degrees of freedom (noise source) include (i) fluctuations of electromagnetic fields, (ii) quasiparticles in superconductors, and (iii) defects in circuits (two-level fluctuators).
-The spectral exponent $s_j$ in Eq.~\eqref{eq:sdOhmic} determines the type of noise source: Various values of $s_j$ have been considered in the past, for example, (i) $s_j = 1$~\cite{Weiss2012,Barone1982,WendinARXIV2005}, (ii) $s_j = 1/2$~\cite{GlazmanSPPLN2021}, and (iii) $1 \gg s_j \simeq 0.1$~\cite{MachlupJAP1954,Weiss2012,PaladinoRMP2014,MullerRPP2019,IthierPRB2005,BylanderNP2011,PlaceNATCOMMUN2021}, respectively.
+A qubit coupled to a reservoir with a Lorentzian spectrum corresponds to a damped Rabi model (with RWA it is simplified to the Jaynes--Cummings model)~\cite{Breuer2002}, where a two-level system interacts with an electromagnetic field inside an imperfect cavity with frequency $\omega_j^q - \Delta _j$~\cite{BellomoPRL2007,BellomoPHYSSCR2010}.
+The line width of the Lorentzian peak $\lambda_j$ determines the rate for leakage out of the cavity.
+Instead, the broadband noise represents interaction between a qubit and a macroscopic reservoir in its proximity.
+In case of transmon qubits, for example, relevant environmental degrees of freedom (noise source) include (i) fluctuations of electromagnetic fields, (ii) diffusing quasiparticles in the superconductor, and (iii) charge defects in the circuitry (two-level fluctuators).
+Each of these situations can be modeled by considering spectral exponents $s_j$ in specific ranges, for example, (i) $s_j \approx 1$~\cite{Weiss2012,Barone1982,WendinARXIV2005}, (ii) $s_j \approx 1/2$~\cite{GlazmanSPPLN2021}, and (iii) $1 \gg s_j \simeq 0.1$~\cite{MachlupJAP1954,Weiss2012,PaladinoRMP2014,MullerRPP2019,IthierPRB2005,BylanderNP2011,PlaceNATCOMMUN2021}, respectively.